radekg/yugabyte-db-go-client/README.md

 - `get-universe-config`: Get the placement info and blacklist info of the universe.
 - `is-load-balanced`: Check if master leader thinks that the load is balanced across TServers.
 - `is-server-ready`: Check if server is ready to serve IO requests.
+- `leader-step-down`: Try to force the current leader to step down, requires `--destination-uuid` and `--tablet-id`.
 - `list-masters`: List all the masters in this database.
 - `list-tablet-servers`: List all the tablet servers in this database.
+- `master-leader-step-down`: Try to force the current master leader to step down.
 - `ping`: Ping a certain YB server.

 ### Flags